pingcap/docs-cn/tiup/tiup-component-cluster-edit-config.md

 - Prints help information.
 - Data type: `BOOLEAN`
-- Default: false
+- This option is disabled by default and its default value is `false`.
+To enable this option, you can add this option to the command, and pass the `true` value or do not pass any value.

 ## Output

-- Normally, no output.
+- If the command is successfully executed, there is no output.
 - If you have mistakenly modified the fields that cannot be modified, when you save the file, an error will be reported, reminding you to edit the file again.
-For the fields that cannot be modified, see topology file<!-- (/tiup/tiup-cluster-topology-reference.md) -->.
+For the fields that cannot be modified, see the topology file<!-- /tiup/tiup-cluster-topology-reference.md) -->.